switch120/sample-react-docker/README.md

 > **Important Note** - if you use this repository more than once, be sure to update each `Dockerfile` *and* the `docker-compose.yml` file to match with new image names so as not to use existing registered containers on your system.

 > **Less important note** - this repo contains some extra Docker scripts in the `package.json` file.
 They represent some pretty cool features of NPM, and if used correctly would allow you to run a single docker container just with `npm run` commands.
-This was abandoned in favor if the *much easier* `docker-compose`, but it seemed worthwhile to leave them in there for reference, in partcular, `npm run docker:ssh` which works after running `npm run docker` and gives you SSH terminal access to the Docker container running React.
+This was abandoned in favor if the *much easier* `docker-compose` for a true full-stack environment, but it seemed worthwhile to leave them in there for reference, in partcular, `npm run docker:ssh` which works after running `npm run docker` and gives you SSH terminal access to the Docker container running React.

 ## Requisites
 * Docker